Simplified-Shanto/Team-SUST-Integrity-WRO-FE-2025/README.md

 ✅ That’s it!
 Your Python script will now start automatically whenever your Raspberry Pi boots up — even without HDMI or network connected.

 ---

+# Safe Shutdown for Raspberry Pi via Serial Command

+Normally, if you unplug the power from your Raspberry Pi without shutting it down first, you risk corrupting the SD card or losing data.
+To prevent this, the Pi should always be shut down properly before the power is removed.

+In this setup, we achieve a graceful shutdown without needing a display (HDMI) or remote access (VNC/SSH).

+How it works

+A low-level microcontroller (e.g., Arduino/ESP) detects a trigger event (such as a button press, sensor signal, or external condition).

+It sends a shutdown command over Serial (UART/USB) to the Raspberry Pi.

+A Python script running on the Pi (using PySerial
+) listens for this command.

+Once received, the script executes:

+sudo shutdown now

+The Pi powers down safely, protecting the filesystem and ensuring no data loss.

+Why this matters

+✅ Prevents SD card corruption caused by abrupt power cuts

+✅ Works without a monitor, keyboard, or VNC session

+✅ Can be triggered by just a button press or any hardware event handled by the microcontroller